mateuzrib/mateuzrib/README.md

 ## Hi!
 Have you been searching for me?
 No worries, I am always here! 🌌
-I'm <strong>Mateus Ribeiro</strong>, a front-end development enthusiast eager to contribute to your projects.
+I'm <strong>Mateus Ribeiro</strong>, a fullstack development enthusiast eager to contribute to your projects.
 Although there are still things I need to familiarize myself with, I am open to collaborating and committed to putting in the effort to achieve the best results.

 ## Toolbox
 <div>